phonosync/templateproject/README.md

 2. Check the website locally by opening the  `docs/build/index.html`
 3. Push all updated files into the `main` branch.
 This will trigger a github action that
     - pushes an update to the `github-pages` branch
-    - renders and publishes the site to https://phonosync.github.io/sample/
+    - renders and publishes the site to https://<your user handle>.github.io/sample/

 ## Further Information
 * "About Readmes" on Github